8 Ways to Support Workplace Flexibility

 Know what your employees need.

 Next, it’s absolutely vital to learn about what your employees want and need.
-There are six types of modern workers and we can bet your company has a mix of all of them.
+There are four types of modern workers and we can bet your company has a mix of all of them.

 That means your workplace needs collaborative spaces, quiet rooms, closed-door offices, the ability to have employees work from home or co-working spaces, etc. You can use the utilization data to see the most used workspaces and conference rooms.
 But to really get down to what your employees want, ask them!
 Survey them to understand how they need and want the space to work for them.